lalaithan/coder-story/README.md

 However, this is a community project so you're encouraged to contribute!

+Shameless plug real quick: My name is Gaege, I love to write **and** code (hence this ambitious project).
+After working as a freelance developer for ten years, I now coach other developers in the world of freelancing at [gaege.xyz](https://www.gaege.xyz).
+Talk to me on :bird:[Twitter](https://www.twitter.com/gaegeroot), :camera:[Instagram](https://www.instagram.com/gaegeroot), and :bust_in_silhouette:[Facebook](https://www.facebook.com/gaegeroot)

 ## Why should I contribute?

 Because it's fun and because being part of a community project just feels good.
 Wanna feel good?
 Contribute.
 Wanna not feel good?
 Still contribute because we need some of that angst to make the story more dynamic.